Yves d'Alègre: Life

 He fought in all Louis XIV's wars — the Franco-Dutch War, the Nine Years' War, the War of the Spanish Succession.
 He became Colonel of the Royal Dragoon Regiment from May 1679 to April 1693 and took part in the sieges of Limbourg, Condé, Valenciennes, Cambrai, Luxembourg and the Battle of Steinkerque, where he was wounded in the arm by a musket shot.
 In March 1693 he was appointed Maréchal de camp and promoted Lieutenant-General in January 1702.

-He was captured in 1705 but freed on parole as a secret negotiator.
+He was captured on 18 July 1705 during the Battle of Elixheim, but freed on parole as a secret negotiator.
 After his negotiations failed, he was reimprisoned.
 In 1712 he was freed and the same year took part in the capture of Douai on 8 September, the siege of Quesnoy on 4 October and the siege of Bouchain on 11 October.

 In 1706 he was appointed Governor of Saint-Omer, rising to Lieutenant-General of the Languedoc in 1707, then Governor of Metz in 1723; he was further promoted Marshal of France in 1724.
 Already a Knight of Malta, King Louis XV appointed him a Chevalier of the Order du Saint-Esprit in 1728.